TypeScriptToLua/TypeScriptToLua.github.io/docs/type-declarations.md

 ## About Declaration Files

 Declaration files end with the extension `.d.ts` (which stands for "declaration TypeScript file").
 Declaration files are different from normal `.ts` files in that they must only contain _ambient_ code.
-In the context of TypeScript, _ambient_ refers to code that is wiped away by the compiler and not emitted into the actual program output.
+In the context of TypeScript, _ambient_ refers to code that not emitted into the actual program output.

 In other words, anything you put into a `.d.ts` file will inform the TypeScript compiler about what the format of something is.
 And it will never appear in the generated `.lua` file(s).